Saturday, March 14, 2020

 In the Collect, we ask God look in to our hearts, and see our desire to be His children and defend us against evil.
 That also means we are looking for His Help which comes in the form of the Holy Ghost.
 The Holy Ghost will assist us in the process of changing of our hearts to actually have “hearty desires” to do His Will and to be “humble servants”, not our usual and customary self-centered selves.
 Quite a combination of thoughts in a small bit of verbiage!
 It is amazing how much we can put in a short sentence if we use our words to their best advantage!
 If we will be follow Him, He will defend us in all assaults of our enemies.
 If we will not accept His Help, He will not force it on us.
 Back to that old, “Thy will be done.”
 The question arises once again, from whose mouth does it proceed, ours or God’s?

-We need to desire that which would place us walking on the path towards God and not away from God.
-That is we need to refrain from malicious, self-serving acts incongruent with the message of Jesus and need to instead embrace more Christ like behavior, and more loving our neighbors as ourselves.
+We need to desire God’s goodness to enter into our hearts, so that we will be walking on the path towards God and not away from God.
+That means that we need to become more like God as best we can and refrain from malicious, self-serving acts incongruent with the message of Jesus and need to instead embrace more Christ like behavior, and more loving our neighbors as ourselves.
 If that is indeed the backbone of the Law as Christ explained, then we should be focusing our energies on serving our neighbors and behaving in a Godly manner.
 While this seems like an impossible task, we do have heavenly help, that is the Holy Spirit.

 In his Epistle, Paul tells us in order to live out our faith, we need to make our actions match our stated desires, very much in line with the thought above.
 Actions!
 Not just Dictions, but Actions!
 There can be a distinct difference between the two.
 If you actually believe, you will act.
 If you just say you believe, you will not.
 There is a distinct difference between the two states, action and inaction.
 Faith requires action, unbelief is equal to the state of inaction.